 Drifting is a PvP competition, as opposed to other car racing events such as F1 which see more drivers compete in one race.
 In each round, from preliminary rounds to the finals, only two competitors presented: the chaser and the leader.
 The leader has an objective to run the given racing line, while the chase car is tasked to imitate the leader's run as clean as possible.

-Unique to drifting, One More Time run (or in D1GP is known as Sudden Death) is held given the condition judges are yet to decide a winner.
-Some matches even have more than one One More Time matches!
+Unique to drifting, a one more time run (or in D1GP is known as Sudden Death) is held given the condition judges are yet to decide a winner.
+Some matches even have more than one OMT matches!

 Emphasizing the PvP match, such format has been used by another competitive genre which is fighting games.
 This means that a digital drifting competition can be built upon the already existing format.